itstommymorgan/vim_config/README.markdown

 * `<Leader>si` - this starts `irb` in a new buffer.
 * `<Leader>sx` - this starts... whatever you want :) it prompts you to enter the executable you want to run, and then starts it in a new buffer.

+### dbext.vim ###

+Dbext is a very powerful plugin that provides database integration with vim.
+For the most part, this is included because Rails.vim plays very nicely with it, but you can also use it on its own if you prefer.

 ### Endwise ###